nta2005/CustomKillmark/README.md

 # CustomKillmark CrossFire Vietnam

 # Notice:

-- Killmark AngelicBeast and DemonicBeast doesn't look like the real effect.
+- Killmark AngelicBeast, DemonicBeast, M82A1_AngelicBeast and M82A1_DemonicBeast doesn't look like the real effect.
 - Killmark RankMatch and GUANYU only have multikill.